 The scheme provides salary costs, a one-off start-up grant and research expenses.
-Appointments are usually made for 10 years.
+Appointments are usually made for up to 10 years.

 After this period, all responsibility for the post, financial and otherwise, will pass to the host organisation alone.
 A representative of the host organisation will be asked to agree in principle to make this commitment, when an application is submitted to the Society.

 All Research Professorship applications will be initially assessed by the Research Professorship Panel, and a shortlist will be drawn up.
 The shortlisted proposals will be reviewed by a minimum of five independent referees who have been suggested by the panel.
 A second shortlist is then drawn up.
 Applicants that pass this stage will be invited for interview in July 2014 at the Royal Society.
 Final decisions will be made at a meeting of the selection panel in July 2014.

 There is scope to assess applications before the closing date by means of a fast-track assessment procedure for cases where a rapid decision is required.
 Fast-track applications will be considered for truly exceptional overseas candidates only.
 Please refer to the scheme notes for further information.
 If you wish to discuss this option then please contact the Senior Fellowships team (firstname.lastname@example.org).

 This scheme is now open to applications.Closing date: 13 March 2014